Stem Cell Therapy for Cerebral Palsy

 Stem Cell Therapy for Cerebral Palsy

 >

 > There is evidence to support that bone marrow-derived mononuclear cells are safe and improve the quality of life in children with neurological disorders including cerebral palsy.8

-> The adult stem cells used to treat cerebral palsy at the Stem Cell Institute come from human umbilical cord tissue for its cerebral palsy clinical investigation.
+> The adult stem cells used to treat cerebral palsy at the Stem Cell Institute come from human umbilical cord tissue in its investigational stem cell treatments for cerebral palsy.
 These stem cells are harvested from donated umbilical cords.
-In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use in subjects.
+In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use.